Huzaifa150921/Simon-game/README.md

 # Simon-game
-Simon game using HTML5, CSS3 and javaScript
+Simon game using HTML5, CSS3 and javaScript.
+In this game you have to select correct color pattern from start of the game